 - Keep a record – this is for your information only – whilst we don’t need proof, it’s great for you and your child to see what they have achieved.
 Feel free to use the Kindness Challenge calendar which you can find on our How It Works page.

-- A month after you have signed up you will receive your shiny #TrueColours medal
+- A few days after you have signed up you will receive your shiny #TrueColours medal

 Here are a few ideas of kind acts to give your children inspiration: